Power System Model

 In essence, what we have accomplished is the establishment of a cost function depicted as $f(P_{\text{g}1}) = 1100 P_{\text{g}1}^2 + 500 P_{\text{g}1} + 150$ through the code provided.
 In general, when constructing a polynomial cost function, the coefficients must be ordered from the highest degree to the lowest.

-The default input units are in per-units (pu), with coefficients of the cost function having units of currency/pu²hr for 1100, currency/puhr for 500, and currency/hr for 150.
+The default input units are in per-units (pu), with coefficients of the cost function having units of currency/pu²-hr for 1100, currency/pu-hr for 500, and currency/hr for 150.
 Therefore, the coefficients are stored exactly as entered:

 By setting active = 2 within the function, we express our intent to specify the active power cost using the active key.
-By using a value of 2, we signify our preference for employing a quadratic polynomial cost model for the associated generator.
-This flexibility proves invaluable when we have previously defined a piecewise linear cost function for the same generator.
+By using a value of 2, we signify our preference for employing a polynomial cost model for the associated generator.
+This flexibility is neccessary when we have also previously defined a piecewise linear cost function for the same generator.
 In such cases, we can set active = 1 to utilize the piecewise linear cost function to represent the cost of the corresponding generators.
 Thus, we retain the freedom to choose between these two cost functions according to the requirements of our simulation.
 Additionally, users have the option to define both piecewise and polynomial costs within a single function call, further enhancing the versatility of the implementation.

 Piecewise Linear Cost